jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (b) rights or interests in securities of a person (A) if A owns or controls (directly or indirectly) an estate or interest in land described in paragraph (a) and, as a result of the acquisition,—
     (i) the overseas person or the associate (either alone or together with its associates) has a more than 25% ownership or control interest in A; or
     (ii) the overseas person or the associate (either alone or together with its associates) has an increase in an existing more than 25% ownership or control interest in A that—
-      (A) results in an ownership or control interest in A that equals or exceeds their ownership or control interest limit as set out in subsection (2); or
+      (A) results in an ownership or control interest in A that equals or exceeds their ownership or control interest limit as set out in subsection (2) (if any); or
       (B) is in securities of A of a different class to the class in which their existing interest is held; or (C) gives the overseas person or the associate (either alone or together with its associates) any or more disproportionate access to or control of a strategically important business; or
     (iii) A becomes an overseas person in any of the following circumstances:
       (A) A is a body corporate that is a New Zealand listed issuer and meets the control test in section 7(3)﻿(b):
+      (AA) A is a limited partnership that is a New Zealand listed issuer and meets the control test in section 7(3A)﻿(b):
       (B) A is a managed investment scheme that is a New Zealand listed issuer and meets the control test in section 7(4)﻿(b):
       (C) A is not a New Zealand listed issuer.
 (2) The ownership or control interest limits are as follows:
   (a) if their existing ownership or control interest in A amounts to more than 25% but less than 50%, their ownership or control interest limit is 50%:
   (b) if their existing ownership or control interest in A amounts to 50% or more but less than 75%, their ownership or control interest limit is 75%:
-  (c) if their existing ownership or control interest in A amounts to 75% or more, their ownership or control interest limit is 100%.
+  (c) if their existing ownership or control interest in A amounts to 75% or more, their ownership or control interest limit is 100% but only if A is a strategically important business.

 ### 13 What are overseas investments in significant business assets
 (1) An overseas investment in significant business assets is—